Microphone replacement without data loss

 - Log swap time for post-session verification.

-What "minimal data loss" means in practice
+What does "minimal data loss" mean in practice?

 In a live workshop, zero loss is rarely realistic.
 The practical goal is controlled loss: no critical decision or ownership point should disappear in the handoff.